 - Hard hat compatible

-- Weather resistant – tested and rated to ANSI/FL1 standards and covered by 5-year warranty against defects
+- Weather-resistant – tested and rated to ANSI/FL1 standards and covered by a 5-year warranty against defects

 Black Diamond Storm Headlamp